voidrc/Shadow-Archive/src/content/notes/04_Scripting/Python.md

 ### Output Variables
 `print()` function is often used to output variables.

-You output multiple variables,,  separated by a comma:
+You output multiple variables,  separated by a comma:
 ```python
 x = "Python"
 y = "is"